 Eventually, after a long while I should point out, I eventually stumbled upon the words ‘Diastasis Recti’.
 I dug a little deeper, and couldn’t believe that everything I read about it, was like it was describing me!

-I found a video of how to do a self test at home (see the one above), and found I could easily fit four fingers in between my abdominal muscles – maybe even a fifth!
+I found a video of how to do a self test at home (see the one above for The MUTU System), and found I could easily fit four fingers in between my abdominal muscles – maybe even a fifth!
 That is a huge gap!
 All the other symptoms of diastasis recti seemed to fit in with me too.

 Finally!
 Finally I had something I could work with.
 A reason I looked and felt like I did.
 I wasn’t alone.